nirrraj/springboard-10.2-let-and-const-quiz/README.md

 What is the difference between let and const?
 While these two have the same scope (block level), const variables cannot have their type or value reassigned.

 What is hoisting?
 Hoisting occurs with var -- declaration occurs and is alloted memory before initialization.
 So the variables, by name, exist at the very beginning and will have a value of undefined until initialized.
+Therefore they can be referred to even before they are given a value or used in any way, without causing an error.